mikechen66/Inception-ResNet/README.md

 "inception_resnet_v2" and the slim model by TensorFlow.

 The official slim model is hard to be understood due to redundant lines of code and lack of clarity.
-Furthermore, the model in Keas library also inlcude puzzling code.
-And the last is that some of exlicit oode error is obvious.
-Therfore, I greatly changes the lines of code to reflect the simplicity and correctedness.
+Furthermore, the model in Keas library also inlcudes puzzling code(with the 5x5 filter in the inception_a).
+And the last is that the exlicit bug is obvious.
+Therefore, I greatly changes the lines of code to reflect the simplicity and correctedness.

 It is worth noting that the orginal keras and slim models have a different stem.
 Taht is quite different from the published paper, Inception-v4, Inception-ResNet and the Impact of Residual